Zoten64/TicTacToe/README.md

 Both pages have very simple hover effects on the buttons, simply making them enlarge slightly on hover

+The color schemes of the second page are taken from [happy hues](https://www.happyhues.co/palettes/9)

 ## User stories

 1. As a player I want to play a tic tac toe game against an ai so that I can challenge myself